usherj2/Bates-Robotics-Club/README.md

 ## Welcome to the official Bates Robotics Club Git Repository

-All code branches and projects pushed here are for the free use of anyone in the club, permissions to push will be granted to anyone in the club who asks!
+All code branches and projects pushed here are for the free use of anyone in the club, permissions will be granted to anyone in the club who asks.

 Version control and organization of the Repo is the job of the Secretary of the club.